Everything we know about the 2024 Super Bowl after parties

 Here’s everything we know about the different after-parties that took place after this year’s Super Bowl.

 Kelce and Swift celebrated the Chief’s big win on the Las Vegas strip, where they visited a few different nightclubs.
-For example, one video shared to X, formerly known as Twitter, showed Swift arriving at Zouk Nightclub, along with Ice Spice.
+For example, one video shared to X, formerly known as Twitter, showed Swift and Ice Spice arriving at Zouk Nightclub at Resorts World Las Vegas for the official Chiefs after party.

 The evening also included a performance from Post Malone, who sang “America the Beautiful” at the Super Bowl.
 In a video posted to X, Swift could be seen dancing to his performance of his hit tune, “Circles”, while in the Zouk Nightclub.
 This was also a full circle moment for the pair, as Malone will be featured in one of the songs on Swift’s new album, The Tortured Poets Department, which will be released on 19 April.

-The star-studded night out also featured an appearance from Kansas City Chiefs quarterback Patrick Mahomes, as he and Kelce even stood in the DJ booth at the nightclub.
+The star-studded night out also featured an appearance from Kansas City Chiefs quarterback Patrick Mahomes, as he and Kelce even stood in the DJ booth, run by The Chainsmokers, at the nightclub.
 As shown in a video posted to X, the two NFL stars could be seen dancing next to the DJ, as Mahomes appeared to have the Lombardi Trophy in his hands.

 While Kelce was in the booth, the DJ even played a special song that referenced the NFL star’s girlfriend.
 More specifically, as a remix of Swift’s “You Belong with Me” started playing, Kelce turned around and faced the crowd, before specifically pointing at the singer.
 As he continued dancing and singing in the DJ booth, Swift responded by happily pointing back at him, with a drink in hand.
 She then held her beverage up and smiled, before she once again sang along to her hit tune.